Transforming Pediatrics: Lessons from 30 Years of Reach Out and Read

 HC: Has the growing availability of mobile devices and e-books changed Reach Out and Read’s approach?

-BZ: I’ve heard that some parents are very busy and stressed and putting their two- or three-year-olds in bed with an e-book.
+BZ: I’ve heard that some parents are very busy and stressed and putting their 2- or 3-year-olds in bed with an e-book.
 I can't imagine anything more antithetical to the kind of relationship-based reading that goes on with Reach Out and Read.

 If you watch parents using an iPad, the interaction is just between the child and the iPad.
 But the key to book reading is not the book; the book is a tool for an emotionally engaged, verbal interaction between a parent and child.
 That's what the children learn.
 It supports their memory.
 It supports their language development.
 It supports their social and emotional development.
 It even supports their fine motor development when they have to turn the pages.